Understanding over-groomed curls: What's behind the problem

 Conclusion

-Over-groomed curls are not a reason to panic, but a sign that your curls are trying to tell you something.
-Whether Excess moisture, Protein surplus or simply Build-up - If you recognize the cause and take targeted countermeasures, you will find your way back to healthy, vibrant curls.
+Over-processed curls are not a reason to panic, but a sign that your curls are trying to tell you something.
+Whether it's excess moisture, excess protein or simply a build-up - if you recognize the cause and take targeted countermeasures, you'll find your way back to healthy, vibrant curls.